patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> If you are using a [CommonJS](https://en.wikipedia.org/wiki/CommonJS) Webpack configuration file, import the `createModuleConfiguration()` function from `wmfnext-remote-loader/createModuleFederationConfiguration.cjs` instead.
+> If you are using a [CommonJS](https://en.wikipedia.org/wiki/CommonJS) Webpack configuration file, import the `createModulePlugin()` function from `wmfnext-remote-loader/webpack.cjs` instead.

-Again, you probably noticed that the `ModuleFederationPlugin` is configured with the output of the  `createModuleConfiguration()` function.
-This function signature is the same as the `createHostConfiguration()` function and serve the same purpose, e.g. help configure the plugin and enfore the shell conventions.
+Again, you probably noticed that the `ModuleFederationPlugin` instance is created by the  `createModuleConfiguration()` function.
+The function signature is the same as the `createHostPlugin()` function and serve the same purpose, e.g. create a preconfigured instance of the plugin with the shell conventions and the mandatory shared dependencies.

 > There's only one shell convention...
 A remote module `ModuleFederationPlugin` configuration must expose a single module called `./register`.
 >